 Route number one, the undisputed leader among the guests of Victoria is a journey along the Great Ocean Road.
 The road starts about 100 km Southwest of Melbourne near the small town of Torquay.
 Nearly 65% of the road passes along the ocean’s coast with absolutely astounding views, which are the primary interest for this route.
 The route’s total length is about 240 km, from Torquay to Warrnambool.

 The second route by popularity is a trip to the Penguin Parade on Phillip Island.
 By the way, not Philipp, but specifically Phillip island, as the island was named in honour of the first governor of the New South Wales colony, Arthur Phillip.
 It is a surname, not a first name.
 The island is located 140 km Southeast of Melbourne, the drive to it takes approximately two hours.
 The island is small, about 125 square km, connected to the mainland via a bridge which is easily accessible.
 The island is chock full of curious tourist attractions, which you can easily spend a whole day visiting.
 Among them are Panny’s Chocolate Factory, ‘A Maze N Things’ museum of illusions, the Koala Conservation Center, the Churchill Island Heritage Farm and much, much more.
 But of course, the most popular destination on the island, one of Australia’s biggest attractions is the Penguin Parade.
 Penguins have inhabited this island for thousands and thousands of years.
-The first commercial viewing of this spectacle, which was very fittingly called the Parade, took place in distant 1922, so it will soon turn 100 years old.
+The first commercial viewing of this spectacle, which was very fittingly called the Parade, took place in distant 1922, so it is more than 100 years old.

 It is important to note, that the penguins appear on the beach only after sunset.
 On one hand, this is convenient, as you can know exactly when you need to be at the stands to observe this event, but on the other hand, there is no power in the world that can convince the penguins to emerge before the sun goes down.
 So, don’t be especially hasty, if you wish to see the parade at any other time of day, you should relax and accept the fact, the penguins won’t come out before sunset.
 Full stop, end of story.
 So if you want to see only the parade, without visiting other places on the island, you need to arrive about an hour before sunset.
 How long you choose to observe these small, flightless birds as they waddle to their burrows is up to you, but usually not longer than an hour, a maximum of one and a half.
 Then we will return to Melbourne, which will take about two hours.